koii-network/k2-release/README.md

 There is no minimum amount of KOII required to stake and participate in the voting process.

-To participate in the voting process you must configure your system, start a validator and configure your voting and stake accounts.
+To participate in the voting process you must configure your system, start a validator, and configure your voting and stake accounts.
 This guide will show you how to do this.

 ## Quick Links